End-to-End Probabilistic Framework for Learning with Hard Constraints: Proof of

-\end{proof} We note that this result is closely related to the Multivariate Delta Method \citep{CaseBerg_deltamethod}, which shows that for a nonlinear function \( \mathcal{T} \), the sample mean of \( \mathcal{T}(z_1, \dots, z_n) \) also converges in distribution, under mild conditions.
+Importantly, the approximation error between the nonlinear transformation and its linearization converges to zero in probability \citep{van2000asymptotic}, which ensures the validity of this approach asymptotically.
+We note that this result is closely related to the Multivariate Delta Method \citep{CaseBerg_deltamethod}, which shows that for a nonlinear function \( \mathcal{T} \), the sample mean of \( \mathcal{T}(z_1, \dots, z_n) \) also converges in distribution, under mild conditions.
 Specifically, if the sample mean of \( n \) i.i.d. draws from \( \mathbf{Z} \) converges to a multivariate Gaussian (by the CLT), then the same linearization argument and Slutsky's theorem imply that the sample mean of the projected samples converges to a multivariate Gaussian, with parameters given in \cref{eqn:prob+proj_layer}.
 Second-order approximations (via a quadratic expansion of \( \mathcal{T} \)) yield higher-order corrections, and can lead to non-Gaussian outcomes (e.g., chi-squared) \citep{CaseBerg_deltamethod}.